fizxmike/vagrant/windows10-base/README.md

 ## Building the box
 **Be aware that building this base box is a time-consuming process.
-It takes me an entire evening** Making the machine is a multi-step process.
-First setting up Windows and some settings, followed by a manual Windows Updqates cycle.
+It takes me an entire evening**

+Making the machine is a multi-step process.
+First setting up Windows and some settings, followed by a manual Windows Updates cycle.
 And finally running a few scripts to tweak the machine for optimal use as a virtual machine.

 The first step is done by opening a command shell or powershell in the windows10-base folder.
 Then run the Packer build:
 ```